OctopusDeploy/blog/blog/2018-03/appveyor-integration/index.md

 With our AppVeyor build pipeline set up, let's now jump into our Octopus Server and get this website deployed.

 ## Continuing Deployment Through Octopus
 With a dead simple Octopus Server [installation](https://octopus.com/docs/installation) (which, can naturally itself be [automated](https://octopus.com/docs/installation/automating-installation)) we are ready to add our new `RandomQuotes` project through the Octopus Web Portal.
+[Hosted Octopus](https://octopus.com/cloud) is an exciting new option which will be available soon that allows you to use Octopus Deploy without any on-premise infrastructure.
+We will manage your servers for you!

 ### Octopus Projects
 After configuring our [infrastructure](https://octopus.com/docs/infrastructure), go to the `Projects` section, click `Add Project`, and give it the name `RandomQuotes` that we specified earlier in our AppVeyor deploy step.
 This project contains all the deployment steps and configuration variables that define how this application is deployed.